Antônio Henrique Amaral: Background

 Amaral was born in 1935 in São Paulo, Brazil.
 He received his Bachelor of Arts degree in Law from the Universidade de São Paulo in São Paulo, Brazil.
 His interest in art stemmed from a visit to the 1st Biennial in São Paulo in 1951, where he was intrigued by the modern art he saw.
 In 1952, he took drawing classes from Roberto Sambonet through the São Paulo Museum of Modern Art.
 Later, in 1957, he entered the School of Engraving and was trained to do woodcuts and linocuts by Lívio Abramo.
 Amaral's first solo exhibition came in 1958 when he showed a group of engravings at the São Paulo Museum of Modern Art.
 In 1959 Amaral enrolled in the Pratt Graphic Institute in New York City where he learned wood engraving from Shiko Munakata and W. Rogalsky.
 In 1964, there was a coup d’état in Amaral's native Brazil that replaced the democratic government with a military dictatorship.
 This new government under the military juntas and the sociopolitical and economic effects it had would become the focus of many of his later paintings.
 In 1967, Amaral opened an exhibition of woodcuts entitled “O meu e o seu” (“Mine and Yours”), after which he switched to painting as his primary medium.
 From 1968 to 1975, he painted a series of banana paintings, which he is most famous for.
 Amaral traveled between Brazil and New York since the early 1970s, until his death.

 Influences

-As the banana was Amaral's favorite subject and symbolic representation, it is important to note that he was not the first Brazilian painter to use it.
+The banana was Amaral's favorite subject and symbolic representation, but he was not the first Brazilian painter to use it.
 Albert Eckhout (1610–1665), the Dutch Brazilian painter from the 17th century, also associated the banana with the region that would later become Brazil.
 Antonio Henrique Amaral's own great-aunt, Tarsila do Amaral (1886–1973), also used the banana tree and leaf as symbolic of Brazil in the background of many of her paintings.
 Lasar Segall (1891–1957) also used banana trees as identification for Brazilian people in his painting, Bananal (1927).
 These artists all contributed to the emergence of the banana as a symbol of Brazil that Amaral would later adopt.